-Simon Grayson: Sunderland part company with manager
+Simon Grayson: Sunderland sack manager after 18 games in charge

 Grayson had stated his confidence that he was the "right man for the job" as recently as Monday's media conference to preview the Bolton match, despite the pressure surrounding the game.

 "Am I the right man?
-Certainly am," he told BBC Newcastle in the build-up.
+Certainly am," he told BBC Newcastle.
 "I've been through things.
 There aren't better or experienced managers out there that would want this job, or can do a better job than what I'm doing at the moment in time."

 But Tuesday's failure to beat the division's bottom side, thus continuing a winless home run that goes back to December 2016, marked the end of Grayson's short reign.